dollkirk/PROGRAMMING-HAND-IN/TUTORIAL_FOUR.md

 ![Screenshot 2022-11-24 214839](https://user-images.githubusercontent.com/114989045/203867151-18b607b9-0fac-4e8a-a48f-8ac8733cbe4f.png)

-To trigger this transform of opening the door to doorOpenPos, create a new C# script called PressurePlateTrigger and attach it to the pressure plate.
+To trigger this transform of opening the door to doorOpenPos, create a new C# script called PressurePlateTrigger and attach it to both pressure plates.

 Create a public variable that is referencing the DoorController script we created earlier with the transforms called DoorControllerScript.

 Create a new function called OntriggerEnter.
-This means that if the Key object collides with the desired collider, the following actions will happen that are in this function.
+This means that if the Key objects collides with the desired colliders, the following actions will happen that are in this function.

-in this function, create an if statement to check if the Key object is colliding with the correct collider.
-We can do this by comparing the tag of the collider object as shown below.
+in this function, create an if statement to check if the Key objects are colliding with the correct colliders.
+We can do this by comparing the tag of the collider objects as shown below.

 ![Screenshot 2022-12-10 202302](https://user-images.githubusercontent.com/114989045/206873983-da777826-d029-4bb6-88e7-91149a892117.png)